EXPLAINER: Why California has so many votes left to count

 SACRAMENTO, Calif.
 (AP) — California delivered Republicans the seat they needed Wednesday to take control of the U.S. House, but just how much of an edge the GOP will have in the chamber remains uncertain as the state’s seemingly drawn-out vote count continues.

 After the balance of power in Washington sat in limbo for days, Republican incumbent Mike Garcia's victory in the 27th Congressional District finally won the party its 218th seat.
-Six of the eight other races The Associated Press has yet to call are in California, though one is between two Democrats.
+Five of the seven other races The Associated Press has yet to call are in California, though one is between two Democrats.

 In some of those races, ballots are coming in at a trickle.